Tom Peeters

 Tom Peeters (born 25 September 1978 in Belgium) is a Belgian retired footballer who is last known to have played for Pyrsos Grevena in Greece.

 Career

 Peeters started his senior career with Beerschot A.C.
 In 2000, he signed for Sunderland A.F.C. in the English Football League First Division, where he made one appearance and scored no goals.
 After that, he played for Belgian clubs Royal Antwerp, K.V.
 Mechelen, K.S.V.
 Roeselare, and F.C.V.
-Dender E.H., and Greek clubs Apollon Pontou and Pyrsos Grevena before retiring.
+Dender E.H., and Greek clubs Apollon Pontus and Pyrsos Grevena before retiring.